bobanetwork/boba_legacy/README.md

 ## Spinning up the stack

 Stack spinup can take 15 minutes or more.
 There are many interdependent services to bring up with two waves of contract deployment and initialization.
-Recommended settings - 10 CPUs, 30 to 40 GB of memory.
+Recommended settings in docker - 10 CPUs, 30 to 40 GB of memory.
 You can either inspect the Docker `Dashboard>Containers/All>Ops` for the progress of the `ops_deployer` _or_ you can run this script to wait for the sequencer to be fully up:

 ```bash
 ./scripts/wait-for-sequencer.sh